MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/ne-cfgmgr32-_cm_notify_action.md

 For this value, set the <b>FilterType</b> member of the <a href="https://msdn.microsoft.com/8B6CC440-7B41-4382-9917-6833031D5E1B">CM_NOTIFY_FILTER</a> structure to <b>CM_NOTIFY_FILTER_TYPE_DEVICEHANDLE</b>.

   This action indicates that the device is being query removed.
 In order to allow the query remove to succeed, call <a href="https://msdn.microsoft.com/9b84891d-62ca-4ddc-97b7-c4c79482abd9">CloseHandle</a> to close any handles you have open to the device.
 If you do not do this, your open handle prevents the query remove of this device from succeeding.
-See <a href="https://msdn.microsoft.com/library/Dn858592(v=VS.85).aspx">Registering for Notification of Device Interface Arrival and Device Removal</a> for more information.
+See <a href="devinst.registering_for_notification_of_device_interface_arrival_and_device_removal">Registering for Notification of Device Interface Arrival and Device Removal</a> for more information.

 To veto the query remove, return ERROR_CANCELLED.
 However, it is recommended that you do not veto the query remove and allow it to happen by closing any handles you have open to the device.